 - Review dates to request time off work.

 - Schedule time to complete online modules in Canvas before the in-person Orientation.

 - Completing the online orientation modules is necessary to register for classes.

 - After completing the online modules, make your advising appointment.

 Step 7: Read Your Personal and UIS Email.

-Many high schools do not allow you to access your school email after graduation.
-If you used your school email when you applied to UIS, please email Admissions@uis.edu and request to change it to your UIS email or a personal email through a provider like Gmail or Yahoo so you won’t miss important information.
+- If you used your school email when applying to UIS, switch to UIS or a personal email through a provider like Gmail or Yahoo by emailing Admissions@uis.edu.